 The Home Trust International (HTI): What first compelled you to enter design?

 Susan Brunstrum (SB): A lifestyle change and a need to use my creativity in a different manner.
 My background is in marketing and advertising; I had worked corporately, for an ad agency, and had my own marketing communications firm with a partner prior to my husband’s death.
 When I went to college, I had wanted to be an architect but didn’t end up pursuing that field.
-After taking a sabbatical to get my family life in order, I realized my personal life had change, so I might as well change my professional life and take a big leap!
+After taking a sabbatical to get my family life in order, I realized my personal life had changed, so I might as well change my professional life and take a big leap!

 HTI: Who or what has been the strongest influence on your career and why?